 Beyond the vote totals of Uganda’s competing presidential candidates, Uganda’s democratic progress is ultimately dependent on shoring up the institutions on which not only elections but day-to-day democratic governance relies.
 This review reveals a mixed record.

-Program materials for the Africa Center's 2017 National Counterterrorism Strategies in Africa program.
-Click here for syllabus, bios, readings, and slides.
+Program materials for the Africa Center's 2019 program, “National Security Strategy Development Workshop: Central and Southern Africa.”
+Click here for syllabus, readings, and presentation slides.